Last updated: March 30, 2026

 Exceptions and Extended Stay Options

-While the 90/180 rule is strict, several legal options exist for extending your stay or spending more time in Europe:
+While the 90/180 rule is strict, several legal options exist for extending your stay or spending more time in Europe.

 National Long-Stay Visas (Type D)